Meeting Your Financing Goals

 Great for First-time Borrowers

 FHA loans are backed by the Federal Housing Administration, an agency under the authority of the Department of Housing and Urban Development.
 FHA loans are insured by the FHA, which simply means that the organization protects your lender against loss if you default on your loan.

-FHA loans are available with low down payment options and lower minimum credit score limits, but you’ll also have to pay mortgage insurance.
+FHA loans are available with low down payment options of 3.5% and lower minimum credit score limits as low as 550, but you’ll also have to pay mortgage insurance.
 However, down payment assistance options may be available to eligible borrowers offering as low as 0% down.
 Let us do the shopping for you and let the lenders compete for your business!

 A Zero Down Payment Option